 National Newspaper Association (NNA) representatives are opposing the U.S. Postal Service’s (USPS) proposal to drop Saturday service, saying it will hurt rural communities that have few alternatives to weekly newspapers for local information.
 NNA postal expert Max Heath said the loss will be felt most acutely in coverage of high school sports, which “form the nucleus of community gatherings.
 If the Postal Service’s mission is still to bind the nation together, it must use the bindings that the community chooses,” Heath told the Postal Regulatory Commission.
 In fact, the cost savings that are achieved from axing Saturday service will be more than offset by competition from private delivery services, which will step in to serve local newspapers, Heath said.
 Newspaper delivery has been the only growth item in the USPS’s revenue line over the last year.
 The USPS says it’s on track to lose $7 billion this year and that eliminating Saturday service could save $3 billion.
 Lawmakers are trying to block the plan.

 This entry was posted on Tuesday, August 10th, 2010 at 6:00 am and is filed under Business News, BusinessModel, Citizen Journalism, Future of Journalism, Journalism, NewMedia, Newspapers, Solutions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.